 Once you’ve helped a loved one explore a difficult situation, don’t just drop the matter completely.

 Revisiting the topic in a few days lets them know their troubles matter to you even though you don’t have any active involvement.

 A simple, “Hey, I just wanted to see how you were coping after the other day.
 I know it can take some time to heal from a breakup, so I want you to know I’m here if you feel like talking again.”

 They may not want to talk about their distress all the time — that’s totally normal.
 You don’t need to bring it up every day, but it’s perfectly all right to ask how things are going and let them know you care.

 If they’ve asked for advice and you have a potential solution, you can introduce it by saying, “You know, I was thinking about your situation, and I came up with something that might help.
 Would you be interested in hearing about it?”

 Emotional support isn’t tangible.
 You can’t see it or hold it in your hands and you may not notice its impact right away, especially if you’re struggling.

 But it can remind you that others love you, value you, and have your back.

 When you offer emotional support to others, you’re telling them they aren’t alone.
-Over time, this message may have even more of a positive impact on emotional health than temporary mood-boosters or forms of support.
+Over time, this message may have even more of a positive impact on mental health than temporary mood boosters or forms of support.